Jean Bastien-Thiry: Arrest and trial

 Based on intelligence gained by the authorities from the interrogation of Antoine Argoud, Bastien-Thiry was arrested when he returned from a mission in the United Kingdom.
 He was brought to trial before a military tribunal presided by general Roger Gardet that ran from 28 January to 4 March 1963.
 Bastien-Thiry was defended by a legal team consisting of attorneys Jacques Isorni, Richard Dupuy, Bernard Le Coroller and Jean-Louis Tixier-Vignancour, who was later a candidate for the presidency in 1965.
 While claiming that the death of de Gaulle would have been justified by the "genocide" of the European population of newly independent Algeria (a reference mainly to the Oran massacre of 1962) and the killing of several tens or hundreds of thousands of mostly pro-French Muslims (harkis) by the FLN, Bastien-Thiry claimed that while the other conspirators might have been trying to kill the head of state, he had only been attempting to capture de Gaulle in order to deliver him to a panel of sympathetic judges.
 Bastien-Thiry, who had been deemed fit to stand trial by psychiatrists despite a history of clinical depression, was convicted and sentenced to death, as were two of his accomplices, de la Tocnaye and Prevost.
-The only conspirator to escape was OAS member Georges Watin (also known as "The Lame Woman" or "The Limp" because of a childhood accident), who died in February 1994 at age 71.
+The only conspirator to escape was OAS member Georges Watin (also known as la Boîteuse or "the Limper" because of a childhood accident), who died in February 1994 at age 71.
 Another suspect, OAS commander and retired French Army major Henri Niaux, hanged himself in prison on 15 September 1962.